Pruthul15/assignment9/README.md

 ## Overview

 This assignment demonstrates SQL database operations using Docker Compose with FastAPI, PostgreSQL, and pgAdmin.
+The project showcases containerization (CLO9) and database integration with relational table design and CRUD operations (CLO11).

 ---